MrPicklePinosaur/grind75/week4/week4.md

 make it slower?
 In addition, a helper TrieNode struct was used.
 In other languages this may not have too big of an effect but it slowed down the python solution quite a lot I believe.

+# Q03: Coin Change

+Simple 1D implementation.
+Switched to using Cpp.

+# Q04: Product of Array Except Self

+First implementation involved traversing the list forward and backwards, each time multiplying the value in the output vector by the prefix/sufix sum.

+The solution didn't do very well in terms of runtime.
+I think it might be possible to optimize by first scanning the vector for any zeros, as we can get some special cases that run fast if we find zeroes.